Skip to main content

 Reducing collection overhead

-1. Increase collection interval:
+1. Increase a metric group's collection interval:

 3. Disable expensive metrics: